 In his presentation, Chris summed it up perfectly.
 He mentioned that the only time the word facilities is used is when a visitor to a building asks to use the ‘facilities’.
 So, is a polite euphemism for going to the toilet really what we want to be associated with?
 Are we to be saddled with the janitorial image forever?

-No matter how noble these important roles are, if we continue to be defined in this way we will have failed to meet our potential.
-We will have failed our Clients and we will have failed to capture the much-needed younger generation of talent that we need if we are to be able to unleash the potential of the Workplace.
+No matter how noble these important roles are, if we continue to be defined in this way we will have failed our potential.
+We will have failed our Clients and we will have failed to capture the much-needed younger generation of talent that we need if we are to be able to unleash the potential of the workforce.